aniket22-code/Digital-Nurture-4.0-JavaFSE/README.md

-This is the java FSE assignments and quizzes folders containing all hands-on files and screenshots of output of each hands-on attached with it .
+This is the java FSE assignments and quizzes folders containing all hands-on files and screenshots of output.